 A common treatment for multiple myeloma might be the chemotherapy regimen: RVd – Revlimid, Velcade and dexamethasone.
 This is still the standard of care (along with autologous stem cell transplant) in new cases of multiple myeloma, according to Mayo Clinic.

-Dr. James Berenson is also a myeloma specialist who runs his own private practice and has more than 35 years of experience.
-He no longer believes in stem cells transplants and bone marrow transplants.
+Dr. Berenson says he no longer believes in stem cells transplants and bone marrow transplants for myeloma.
 He does not recommend them for his patients anymore.

 “You’ve got to kill the myeloma, not the patient.
 Transplants involve a lot of non-specific chemo that does a lot of collateral damage.
 It doesn’t make people happy or give them a good quality of life.

 Most doctors do still recommend them, but I certainly do not.
 I think we have better treatments that are better tolerated and offer a better quality of life.
 I don’t want people to have to go through holy hell with no upside,” Dr. Berenson says.

 There are newer types of treatments coming out.
 The newest treatment that has gained FDA approval for myeloma is a drug called Selinexor.

 “Selinexor is supposed to be a blocker of a pump that moves certain proteins from a cell nucleus.
 The premise upon which this was developed is if you can increase the concentration of certain proteins that act as tumor suppressors, perhaps that would allow cells to signal and divide more until they die,” Dr. Fonseca explains.